Gear-for-Punks/dhof-gear/README.md

 ```

 ## Credits
-- [@Anish-Agnihotri](https://github.com/Anish-Agnihotri/dhof-loot) for his awesome analytics project for loot which this was derived from
+- [@Anish-Agnihotri](https://github.com/Anish-Agnihotri/dhof-loot) for his awesome analytics project for loot which this was derived for this Gear Project